Thanawas-Sirilertsathit/final_project/Proposal.md

 - giving advice to your own group that supervise [project table]

 1. answer back the question that leader asked you before about your project supervising

+- evaluate other project by rating score for other project that in prototype status [project table]

+1. give score rating
+2. save score rating to project table

 - log out